 The music marshal checks in performers as they enter the hall and collects their music which is brought to the adjudicator.

 The adjudicator’s secretary announces the performers, helps record results, affixes seals to the certificates, and chauffeurs the adjudicator to his/her hotel if necessary.

 All of these positions are overseen by a Venue Coordinator who officially opens and closes each session and keeps track of any changes to the program.

-At the end of Festival, we hold a Grand Concert at Athabasca Hall in Peace River.
+At the end of Festival, we hold a Grand Concert in Peace River.
 This event requires ushers, ticket sellers, door greeters, and “runners” who help with awards photos, as well as several other miscellaneous jobs.